 It was also unclear from the Sub Team discussion who should receive the notification of the non-exact match.
 One Sub Team member noted that a “broader” notice, which refers to both the Claims Notice to the prospective registrants and the NORN to trademark owners, should be provided to appropriately notify all affected parties of a non-exact match.

-Q4(d)(ii)
+Q4(d)(ii) (ii) Should the Claim period differ for exact matches versus non-exact matches?

 Answer: TBD